'I feared drinking could kill me' - Rooney

 "There was one day I was crossing the road with a bottle of cider.
 My coach Colin Harvey, he stopped to let me cross over.
 Next day, he pulled me in in training and said, 'listen, you've got the biggest talent I've ever seen for anyone your age - don't waste it'."

-Rooney was determined to be youngest Premier League goal scorer
+Rooney was determined to be youngest Premier League goalscorer

 At 16, Rooney was already a ferocious talent with the body of a man.
 He talks in the film about knowing he was the best player in training, even then.